Friday, December 27, 2013

 Stop.
 Go.
 Stop.
 Go.

-Evan and Ethan - 2012 candy from Santa parade
+Evan and Ethan, candy from Santa parade.

-Eventually all of the vehicles pass by our house.
-Most years we stand on our upper street-side balcony, waving and snapping photographs while the participants toss candy towards us.
+Eventually, all of the vehicles pass by our house.
+Most years, we stand on our upper street-side balcony, waving and snapping photographs while the participants toss candy towards us.

-Yep, just what they needed to re-kindle their over-active energy for a few more hours.
+Yep, just what they needed to rekindle their overactive energy for a few more hours.

 Restaurants and music on chaotic Hidalgo Avenue

-Walking through centro in the evening we notice the increase of visitors to the island.
+Walking through Centro in the evening, we notice the increase in visitors to the island.
 They are wisely escaping the chilly northern weather.
-Hidalgo Avenue is active and chaotic with music - from singers, performers, and instrumentalists - spilling from a number of restaurants.
-Hucksters call out, attracting your attention for a minute or two: “Check our menu.
-Here’s a coupon for a free Margarita.
-Come in.
-You’ll like our food.”
-We shake our heads: “No gracias.
-We’re not hungry right now.”
+Hidalgo Avenue is active and chaotic with music - from singers, performers, and instrumentalists - spilling from several restaurants.

-Two unusually quiet students heading home from class
+Students heading home from class

 Algeria Y Pasion Carnavalesca

-The Christmas Season on Isla is always a noisy chaotic time and we enjoy every minute.
-But for us the very best sounds of Christmas are made by friends and family, sharing a meal, or snacks and drinks.
+The Christmas Season on Isla is always a noisy, chaotic time, and we enjoy every minute.
+But for us, the very best sounds of Christmas are made by friends and family, sharing a meal, or snacks and drinks.
 It’s a time to reconnect, to remember why we love living here on Isla.

 Merry Christmas, Happy Holidays, Season’s Greetings,

-Best Wishes to Everyone for a Safe and Happy Holiday Season
+Best Wishes to everyone for a safe and Happy Holiday Season

 Friday, December 13, 2013